Piquerism

 Safety, consent & law

-This interest is harmful and illegal when acted upon: piercing, cutting, or stabbing a non-consenting person is assault, grievous bodily harm, or worse, and is a serious crime in every jurisdiction.
-The responsible framing is harm prevention and treatment.
-People experiencing such urges should seek confidential professional help, including specialised programmes designed to prevent offending.
-Consensual, hygienic needle play between informed adults is a distinct activity and is not described here.
+Acted upon, this interest is harmful and criminal.
+Piercing, cutting, or stabbing a person who has not consented is assault, grievous bodily harm, or homicide, and is prosecuted as such in every jurisdiction; consent is not a defence to serious bodily injury in most legal systems even where it is claimed.
+The responsible framing is prevention and treatment: anyone experiencing urges of this kind should seek confidential professional help, including the specialist programmes that exist specifically to prevent offending before it happens.
+Consensual, hygienic needle play between informed adults is a wholly separate activity and is not described in this entry.

 - Sadism59/100Sexual Sadism Disorder · Clinical ParaphiliasRecurrent, intense sexual arousal from the physical or psychological suffering of another person.
 As the DSM-5-TR's Sexual Sadism Disorder it is diagnosed only when acted on with a non-consenting person or when it causes clinically significant distress or impairment; consensual dominance is not itself a disorder.59